<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 This was the default direction my aerials have always faced before, and my best contacts made, so it should allow me to be on the air again on 50/144/432 MHz SSB and back again using my favourite Meteor Scatter software WSJT, after installation of a 10 metre length of SSB-Ecoflex 10 low loss coaxial cable (Attenuation only 0.49dB at 144MHz) to be completed when I get the time and inclination to do this.

-Between my Kenwood TS-2000 transceiver and the Create Log Periodic 5130-1N antenna, I am using a Comet CFX-514N triplexer, which matches perfectly the radio's 50/144/432 MHz outputs and has an insertion loss of less than 0.2 dB at 144 MHz.
+Between my Kenwood TS-2000 transceiver and the Create Log Periodic 5130-1N antenna, I was using a Comet CFX-514N triplexer, which matches perfectly the radio's 50/144/432 MHz outputs and has an insertion loss of less than 0.2 dB at 144 MHz.

-I intend in 2010/2011 to experiment with the Low Earth Orbiting satellites on 145 MHz uplink and 435 MHz FM downlinks using a portable Arrow II antenna.
+I intended in 2010/2011 to experiment with the Low Earth Orbiting satellites on 145 MHz uplink and 435 MHz FM downlinks using a portable Arrow II antenna.
 Click on the images below for some YouTube video clips demonstrating this antenna.
 K7AGE, in particular, seems to have a wealth of experience and videos on this subject.

 From May 2011 I am going to try again to work the AX25 Packet satellites such as NO-44 PCSAT and the International Space Station on 145.825 MHz FM using my Kenwood TS-2000 with UISS, AGWPE and Orbitron software.